dgatf/msrc/README.md

 ### 1.4.
 I2C sensors

+I2C sensors not compatible with XBUS.
 The following I2C sensors are suported (pins A4, A5):

 - Barometer: BMP280